kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	sudo ln -s /var/www/example.com ~/Dropbox/example.com

 This symbolic link will cause Dropbox to treat <code>/var/www/example.com</code> as if it resides inside the Dropbox folder in your home directory.
-All other Dropbox clients will see <code>example.com</code> as a folder within the Dropbox folder, and the files within the <code>example.com</code> directory will be available to you &ndash; across different devices on which you have installed &ndash; other Dropbox clients.
+All other Dropbox clients will see <code>example.com</code> as a folder within the Dropbox folder, and the files within the <code>example.com</code> directory will be available to you &ndash; across different devices on which you have installed other Dropbox clients.

 **Practice Tip:** Not only will your files be backed up, but you can edit your files on other devices &ndash; such as editing WordPress theme or plugin files with [Notepad++](http://notepad-plus-plus.org/) on a local, Windows machine.
 Any modifications you make, locally, will automatically be synced on your web server &ndash; providing an efficient workflow.